AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 ## What would I change about my layoff experience

-_I am not in a country with at-will employment(like the USA), so it's not easy to fire people here unless it's for serious misconduct.
-Even with layoffs there is a consultation period with the impacted people before (officially) finalising the decision._

-That I was on the hit list at this company was both surprising and not surprising.
-There were subtle and not-so-subtle hints that some people wanted me to leave.

 There is no good time to announce layoffs, but doing so just before mid-year reviews was not great.
 I was also a few weeks away from vesting another 25% of my ESOPs, which worsened the timing.

 I was surprised that the company continued hiring till before the layoffs and did not explore an across-the-board reduction in pay or voluntary (temporary) quitting, like the last time they were in a similar situation.